 A. Why are revisions to state programs necessary?

-States which have received final authorization from EPA under RCRA section 3006(b), 42 U.S.C.
+States which have received final authorization from EPA under RCRA Section 3006(b) of RCRA, 42 U.S.C.
 6926(b), must maintain a hazardous waste program that is equivalent to, consistent with, and no less stringent than the federal program.
-As the federal program changes, States must change their programs and request EPA to authorize the changes.
-Changes to State programs may be necessary when Federal or State statutory or regulatory authority is modified or when certain other changes occur.
-Most commonly, States must change their programs because of changes to EPA's regulations in 40 Code of Federal Regulations (CFR) parts 124, 260 through 266, 268, 270, 273 and 279.
+As the federal program changes, states must change their programs and request EPA to authorize the changes.
+Changes to state programs may be necessary when federal or state statutory or regulatory authority is modified or when certain other changes occur.
+Most commonly, states must change their programs because of changes to EPA's regulations in 40 Code of Federal Regulations (CFR) parts 124, 260 through 268, 270, 273 and 279.

 B. What decisions have we made in this rule?

-The effect of this decision, once finalized, is that a facility in Ohio subject to RCRA would have to comply with the authorized state requirements instead of the equivalent federal requirements in order to comply with RCRA.
-Ohio has enforcement responsibilities under its state hazardous waste program for RCRA violations, but EPA retains its authority under RCRA sections 3007, 3008, 3013, and 7003, which include, among others, authority to:
+This final rule requires all facilities in Ohio that are subject to RCRA to comply with the newly-authorized state requirements instead of the equivalent Federal requirements.
+Ohio has enforcement responsibilities under its state hazardous waste program for RCRA violations, but EPA retains its authority under RCRA sections 3007, 3008, 3013, and 7003, which include among others, authority for EPA to:

-This action will not impose additional requirements on the regulated community because the regulations for which Ohio is being authorized are already effective, and will not be changed by EPA's final action.
+The action to approve these revisions will not impose additional requirements on the regulated community because the regulations for which Ohio is requesting authorization are already effective under state law, and will not be changed by the act of authorization.

 D. Proposed Rule

-On September 14, 2011 (76 FR 56708), EPA published a proposed rule.
-In that rule we proposed granting authorization of changes to Ohio's hazardous waste program and opened our decision to public comment.
-The agency received no comments on this proposal.
+On September 15, 2017 (82 FR 43316), EPA proposed to authorize these changes to Ohio's hazardous waste program and opened the decision to public comment.
+The Agency received no comments on this proposal.
 EPA has determined that Ohio's application satisfies the requirements for authorization set forth in RCRA Section 3006(b) and 40 CFR part 271.

 F. What changes are we proposing with today's action?